 What do you do when you have an abundance of zucchini?
-You can sneak some into a chocolate zucchini bread (I’ve made this one and it’s delicious!), use it in place of noodles in a lasagna or shred it and add it to a pasta sauce.
-But if you love zucchini and want it to be the star of the show, check out these recipes for easy ways to use zucchini!
+You can sneak some into a chocolate zucchini bread (I’ve made this one and it’s delicious!), create zucchini noodles using a spiralizer, or shred it and add it to a pasta sauce.
+But if want it to be the star of the show, check out these recipes for easy ways to use zucchini!

 Click on each photo to go to the recipe.

 Zucchini is a summer squash that you will often find with a dark green or yellow skin, and is plentiful here in Ontario during the summer months.
 These delicate vegetables can be eaten in its entirety cooked or raw.
 If you choose to eat the skin it is best to get organic as pesticides can often remain on the skin even after washing.

 - Antioxidants from manganese, vitamin C, plus lutein and zeaxanthin